BACK TO INDEX

 The identification of constraints on system parameters that will ensure that a system achieves desired requirements remains a challenge in synthetic biology, where components unintendedly affect one another by perturbing the cellular environment in which they operate.
 This paper shows how to solve this problem optimally for a class of input/output system-level specifications, and for unintended interactions due to resource sharing.
 Specifically, we show how to solve the problem based on the input/output properties of the subsystems and on the unintended interaction map.
 Our approach is based on the elimination of quantifiers in monotone properties of the system.
 We illustrate applications of this methodology to guaranteeing system-level performance of multiplexed and sequential biosensing and of bistable genetic circuits.

 3. S. Bruno, M.A.
 Al-Radhawi, E.D.
 Sontag, and D. Del Vecchio.
 Stochastic analysis of genetic feedback controllers to reprogram a pluripotency gene regulatory network.
 In Proc.
 2019 Automatic Control Conference, pages 5089-5096, 2019.
-[PDF] Keyword(s): multistability, biochemical networks, systems biology, stochastic systems, cell differentiation, multistationarity, chemical master equations.
+[PDF] Keyword(s): multistability, reaction networks, systems biology, stochastic systems, cell differentiation, multistationarity, chemical master equations.

 Abstract: